O-Phenylenediamine: Preparation

 In the laboratory, the reduction of the nitroaniline is effected with zinc powder in ethanol, followed by purification of the diamine as the hydrochloride salt.
-This compound darkens in air; impurities may be removed by treating a hot aqueous solution with sodium dithionite (reducing agent) and activated carbon, then allowing the product to cool and crystallize.
+Darkened impure samples can be purified by treatment of its aqueous solution with sodium dithionite and activated carbon.

 Reactions and uses

-o-Phenylenediamine condenses with ketones and aldehydes to give rise to a variety of useful products.
-Its reactions with carboxylic acids and their derivatives produce benzimidazoles.
+o-Phenylenediamine condenses with ketones and aldehydes to give rise to various valuable products.
+Its reactions with formic acids to produce benzimidazole.
+Other carboxylic acids give 2-substituted benzimidazoles.
 The herbicides benomyl and fuberidazole are made in this manner.
 Thiophanate-methyl is another herbicide produced from o-phenylenediamine.
+Condensation with potassium ethylxanthate gives 2-mercaptobenzimidazole.
+With nitrous acid, o-phenylenediamine condenses to give benzotriazole, a corrosion inhibitor.

 Quinoxalinedione may be prepared by condensation of o-phenylenediamine with dimethyl oxalate.
-Condensation with xanthate esters affords mercaptoimidazoles, which are used as antioxidants in rubber products.
-Treatment with nitrous acid gives benzotriazole, a corrosion inhibitor.
-Condensation of substituted o-phenylenediamine with various diketones is used in the preparation of a variety of pharmaceuticals.
+Mercaptoimidazole are commonly used as antioxidants in rubber production, obtained by condensing xanthate esters.
+Condensation of substituted o-phenylenediamine with diketones yields various pharmaceuticals.

-In coordination chemistry, phenylenediamine is an important ligand precursor.
-Schiff base derivatives, such as those derived from salicylaldehyde, are excellent chelating ligands.
-Oxidation of its metal-phenylenediamine complexes affords the diimine derivatives, which are intensely colored and often exist in multiple stable oxidation states.
+OPD is a ligand in coordination chemistry.
+Oxidation of metal-phenylenediamine complexes affords the diimine derivatives.
+OPD condenses with salicylaldehyde to give chelating Schiff base ligands.

+It reacts with thionyl chloride to give 2,1,3-benzothiadiazole: